Makoni Central

-Makoni Central is a constituency of the National Assembly of the Parliament of Zimbabwe, located in Manicaland Province.
-Its current MP since the 2018 election is David Tekeshe of the Movement for Democratic Change Alliance.
+Makoni Central is a constituency represented in the National Assembly of the Parliament of Zimbabwe, located in Manicaland Province.
+Its current MP since the 2023 general election is Patrick Sagandira of the Citizens Coalition for Change.

 Electoral history

 Makoni Central was a newly-created constituency in the March 2008 parliamentary election.

-Justice Minister Patrick Chinamasa was the ZANU-PF candidate for the seat in the 2008 election.
+Justice Minister Patrick Chinamasa was the ZANU–PF candidate for the seat in the 2008 election.
 He lost to the Movement for Democratic Change (MDC) candidate John Nyamande.
-Dunmore Kusano, an Independent candidate, came third.
+Dunmore Kusano, an independent candidate, came third.